dilipteja1/booking-app/README.md

 This is a basic CLI based Ticket Booking app where the users can book their app concurrently without wait times.

 		Go concepts used:
 	• Conditional Statments
 	• Infinite For Loops
 	• Map datatype
 	• Struct
 	• function calls
 	• go routine
-	• Concurrent Execution flow
+	• Concurrent Execution flow and synchronization
-  synchronization of go routines!

 reference :